-In 1984, a permanent shelter was made possible through the donation of a five-bedroom home by Thomas J. Lutsey, Sr. He was the owner and president of Gold Bond Company and the new shelter became aptly known as "Golden House."
+In 1984, a permanent shelter was made possible through the donation of a five-bedroom home by Thomas H. Lutsey.
+He was the owner and president of Gold Bond Ice Cream and the new shelter became aptly known as "Golden House."

 As the program grew and services were added, the Family Violence Center outgrew Golden House and a capital campaign was conducted in 1992 with great support from Thomas Lutsey, Sr.

 The current building on University Ave was opened in 1993.
 It includes eleven bedroom and at times houses up to forty women, men, and children.

 In 2006, the agency's name was changed to Golden House, Inc., a more positive name which continues the legacy of the Lutsey family.

 Today, Golden House offers comprehensive services that provide safety and support to victims of domestic abuse and their families.
 We also lead efforts to end domestic violence in our community.